White Flint Mall: 2011–2023: Mall closure, demolition, redevelopment, and lawsuits

+On February 16, 2011, Borders filed for Chapter 11 bankruptcy and announced the closure of three Maryland locations, including White Flint Mall.
+However, one oddity about the closure of Borders on April 17 of that year was the sign that remained in front of the escalator leading to its permanently shuttered entrance that read "Temporarily Out of Service".

-In November 2011, Lerner Enterprises announced plans to deconstruct the 850000 sqft mall and its large parking deck and replace it with four office buildings, a 300-room hotel, 1000000 sqft of retail and restaurant space, and 12 apartment buildings consisting of a total of 2,500 residences.
+In November 2011, Lerner Enterprises and the Tower Companies announced plans to demolish the 850000 sqft mall and its large parking garage and replace it with four office buildings, a 300-room hotel, 1000000 sqft of retail and restaurant space, and 12 apartment buildings consisting of a total of 2,500 residences.
 The developers expected construction to begin two years following approval and take approximately 25 years to be fully completed.

-On January 5, 2012, Macy's Inc. announced that the mall's Bloomingdale's store would close in March 2012.
-Bloomingdale's closed on March 14, 2012, and the building it occupied was demolished in 2013 prior to the mall's closure.
-On August 7, 2013, The Cheesecake Factory announced they would leave their White Flint location and move to nearby Westfield Montgomery; it closed in December 2013.
+On January 5, 2012, Macy's, Inc. announced that Bloomingdale's would close in March of that year as part of a plan to close five Macy's locations and four Bloomingdale's locations nationwide.
+Bloomingdale's closed on March 14, 2012, and the building it occupied was demolished in 2013.
+On August 7 of that year, The Cheesecake Factory announced they would relocate to Westfield Montgomery; their White Flint Mall location closed permanently in December 2013.
 On December 24, 2013, WJLA-TV reported that White Flint Mall would permanently close sometime in 2014.
-At that time, fewer than 20 stores were still open including Lord and Taylor, P. F. Chang's China Bistro, Dave & Buster's, Pottery Barn, Loews Cinemas, Banana Republic, and H & M. On January 20, 2014, Loews Cinemas permanently closed their theater.
-On August 13, 2014, Dave & Buster's was evicted and was forced to close, leaving only Lord and Taylor, P. F. Chang's China Bistro, and a jewelry store.
-The jewelry store closed in October 2014, and P. F. Chang's China Bistro closed January 4, 2015, the same day the mall closed for good.
+At that time, fewer than 20 stores were still open including Lord & Taylor, P.F.
+Chang's China Bistro, Dave & Buster's, Pottery Barn, AMC Theatres, Banana Republic, and H&M. On January 20, 2014, AMC Theatres permanently closed the 5-screen Loews cinema as the mall's operations winded down.

-Contractors began the exterior demolition of the mall, beginning with the southeastern parking garage nearest to the former Bloomingdale's store site, on July 7, 2015.
-Demolition of the actual mall building and the remaining parking garages, except the one connected to Lord & Taylor, was finished in January 2016.